screencloud/sw-toolbox/docs/api.md

 _Default_: `null`

+### offlineTimeoutSeconds [Number]
+A timeout that applies to the `toolbox.networkFirst` built-in handler when navigator is not onLine If `offlineTimeoutSeconds` is set, then any network requests that take longer than that amount of time will automatically fall back to the cached response if one exists.
+When `offlineTimeoutSeconds` is not set, networkTimeoutSeconds or the browser's native networking timeout logic applies.

+_Default_: `null`

 #### ignoreUrlParametersMatching [Array&#x27e8;Regex&#x27e9;]
 `sw-precache` finds matching cache entries by doing a comparison with the full request URL.
 It's